Roy Moore says Trump was 'influenced' against his senate bid by GOP establishment

 "I don’t step aside for anybody when I’m running," Moore said, adding: "I love Jeff Sessions.
 He’s a friend.
 I respect him.
 If he wants to get in the race, let him get in the race.
 I don’t have any problem with it."

 On Thursday, McConnell said he will "vigorously" oppose Moore’s candidacy.
 Moore responded, "It’s a game up in Washington.
 And it has been a game.
-Mitch McConnell has no voice in who elect — who is elected in Alabama as a United States senator."
+Mitch McConnell has no voice in who is elected in Alabama as a United States senator."

 "Sometimes, you know, God means you to suffer, as did his son," Moore said about his decision to run again despite the scrutiny around him.
 "And I believe that this is just part of God's will."